mkarner07/mkarner07.github.io/_posts_not_published/2025-06-19-Outlive-How-to-Live-Longer-and-Better.md

 Recently, I picked up [*Outlive*](https://www.google.com/search?q=outlive%3A+the+science+and+art+of+longevity) by Dr. Peter Attia.
 It is a book that focuses on health, longevity, and how we can shape our future well-being through the choices we make today.

-Now, you might be thinking: *What does that have todo with productivity or leadership?*
+Now, you might be thinking: *What does that have to do with productivity or leadership?*

 | ![image](/assets/images/mary-blackwey-young-and-old-unsplash.jpg) |
 |:--:|